Basic health insurance

-Compare the premiums of Swiss health insurance companies for basic health insurance at insurando and save up to CHF 3,000 per year by switching.
-The comparison calculator shows the exact premiums for your age and place of residence.
+Calculate the premiums of Swiss health insurance companies for basic health insurance at insurando and save up to CHF 3,000 per year by switching.
+The calculator shows the exact premiums for your age and place of residence.

 Compulsory insurance in Switzerland